 - There was then more stand-up from Robert Klein, and I found him to be pretty funny in both routines.

 - My favorite sketch of the night was for a fake ad where they were selling a pricing gun as a way to save money at the store.
 This is another one that I fully remember as a kid because I totally thought it would work.

-- Loudon Wainwright III came out again and again I couldn't tell if this was supposed to be comedy but he was far too serious to be in on the joke.
+- Loudon Wainwright III came out, again and again, I couldn't tell if this was supposed to be a comedy, but he was far too serious to be in on the joke.

 - Again with the recycled sketches?
 This time they reused the same exact commercial about bribing your way to becoming an ambassador.

 - Robert Klein sings a comedic song called "I can't stop my legs."